pixee/docs/docs/codemods/java/pixee_java_strip-http-header-newlines.md

 Note: Many modern application servers will sanitize these values, but it's almost never specified in documentation, and thus there is little guarantee against regression.
 Given that, we still recommend this practice.

-If you have feedback on this transform, [please let us know](mailto:feedback@pixee.ai)!
+If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

-### Why is this transform marked as Merge Without Review?
+### Why is this codemod marked as Merge Without Review?

-This transform cleanly enforces the boundaries in the HTTP protocol, and we believe it presents no risk.
+This codemod cleanly enforces the boundaries in the HTTP protocol, and we believe it presents no risk.

-## Transform Settings
+## Codemod Settings

 N/A